-The Importance of Field Communication for Residential General Contractors
+The Importance of Communication for Residential General Contractors

 When it comes to residential repair and remodeling, a general contractor is responsible for all that happens onsite.
+You must understand the importance of communication for residential general contractors.
 The general contractor meets with the homeowner to go over things like initial project details, estimates, drafting a contract, and hiring workers.
 The general contractor then hires subcontractors (plumbers, carpenters, electricians) to do the actual work.

 So the general contractor basically acts as the communication liaison for all parties involved.
 If you’re a homeowner who has worked with contractors, you know that this can go pretty smoothly or pretty bad.
 The differentiating factor is proper field communications, and that’s what we are going to discuss in the following paragraphs.